jonnymind/SIRPAS/Books/Base_System.md

 to the success margin to be used in the very next attack in Brawl or Full Contact styles.

-If the next manoeuvre used is not an attack, or if the attack fails, the modifier is lost.
+If the next maneuver used is not an attack, or if the attack fails, the modifier is lost.

 ### Elbow Blow {#BaM-s-full-contact-elbow-blow}